libremonde-org/paper-research-privacy-matrix.org/notes.md

 ---

+## TL;DR

-**TL;DR**: `matrix.org` and `vector.im` receive a lot of private, personal and identifiable data on a regular basis, or metadata that can be used to precisely identify and/or track users/server, their social graph, usage pattern and potential location.
+`matrix.org` and `vector.im` receive a lot of private, personal and identifiable data on a regular basis, or metadata that can be used to precisely identify and/or track users/server, their social graph, usage pattern and potential location.
 This is possible both by the default configuration values in synapse/Riot that do not promote privacy, and by specific choices made by their developers to not disclose, inform users or resolve in a timely manner several known behaviours of the software.

 Data sent on a potential regular basis based on a common web/desktop+smartphone usage **even with a self-hosted client and Homeserver**: